-- Keep the grass and other vegetation in your yard well trimmed, in order to avoid creating resting places and shelter for mosquitoes.
-Mow your lawn regularly, trim back the hedges, and destroy all weeds and wild grasses.
-Also try to avoid over-watering your plants, as the residue moisture can also be yet another potential breeding-ground for these airborne pests.
+Keep your yard tidy to avoid creating hiding places and shelter for mosquitoes.
+Mow your lawn regularly, trim the hedges, and destroy all weeds and wild grasses.
+Also, try to avoid over-watering your plants.
+The excess moisture can offer yet another potential breeding ground for these pests.

-- Citronella candles, fans, and torches/lanterns can also deter mosquitoes.
-Citronella oils apparently confuse and disorient mosquitoes; fans make it harder for them to land on your skin by creating air turbulence.
-A mosquito trap is another handy device to have in your yard.
-They use light and gas to draw mosquitoes towards them, before trapping and killing them.
+Citronella oil confuses and disorients mosquitoes.
+Fans make it harder for them to land on your skin by creating air turbulence.
+A mosquito trap is another handy device that uses light and gas to attract mosquitoes before trapping and killing them.

 If all else fails, call the pest control professionals

 They’ll assess your property then suggest and implement effective treatments tailored to your specific situation.
 For example, they may install misters that periodically emit a mosquito repellent designed to keep the mosquitoes away from your pool.